DMPRO-Gruppe-B/Effect-Box-Docs/README.md

 This effect modulates the amplitude of the signal based on an LFO, producing an oscillating volume envelope.
 - **Rate**: the frequency of the LFO.
 - **Depth**: the factor by which the amplitude is modulated.
+- **Wave Form**: the wave that is used 0: sine, 1: square, 2: triangle, 3: sawtooth

 ### Bit crusher
 This effect reduced either the effective sample rate, the effective bit depth, or both, of the signal.